Estimated reading time: 5 minutes

 Another example: Suppose your book is written for or about senior citizens.
 Who are the interested parties?
 AARP comes to mind right away, and Googling “senior citizen support groups” produces a whopping 9,830,000 hits.
 If only a few hundred of these are relevant and interested, you’ve got yourself quite a bit of potential free publicity and support.

 In the same vein, Googling “arthritis support groups” produces 1,540,000 hits; “diabetes support groups,” 4,340,000; and “pain support groups,” 14,500,000.
 Of course, most of these hits will be worthless.
-But even if only 1% are relevant and slightly helpful, you’re in great PR shape!
+But even if only 1 percent are relevant and slightly helpful, you’re in great PR shape!

-From the moment you get your book idea, start thinking—and keep thinking—about free pr.
+From the moment you get your book idea, start thinking—and keep thinking—about free PR.
 Think about who wants to see your book published and promoted because it benefits them.
 Then tell them about your book, because if they promote it to help themselves, they’ll also be helping you.

 For ideas on building the media platform that all book authors need, see “How to Build Your Author Platform – 8 Key Steps.”